 The UK: Nurses can get £94.25 per week Statutory Sick Pay (SSP) for up to 28 weeks

-Nurse can also have additional Sick Pay Insurance which provides short-term financial support for sickness absence.
+A nurse can also have additional Sick Pay Insurance, which provides short-term financial support for sickness absence.
 It can start from as little as one week’s absence and generally pays out for up to one year’s.

 In Germany, nurses are entitled to sick pay equal to regular day salary for the first 6 weeks and under certain circumstances, the employer has to continue payments for up to 12 weeks.

 After the six weeks, there is an option for additional weeks if needed – sickness benefit, it gives you financial support for up to 78 weeks (1,6 years).
-The exact allowance varies but it’s surely more than £94.25 per week in the UK, that will be even not enough to pay for your rent.
+The exact allowance varies, but it’s surely more than £94.25 per week in the UK, which will be even not enough to pay for your rent.

 The UK: A nurse and employer share pension contributions which is between 8% and 9.3% of the monthly salary

-Germany: Fixed pension contribution 18,7% of the gross salary, 9,35% paid by the employer and 9,35% paid by the nurse
+Germany: Fixed pension contribution 19,6% of the gross salary, 9,8% paid by the employer, and 9,8% paid by the nurse

-Both UK and Germany guarantee solid pension for its nurses, with small differences in pension schemes.
+Both UK and Germany guarantee solid pensions for their nurses, with small differences in pension schemes.

-Germany on another hand has the same fixed pension contribution for all professions which is 18,7% of the gross salary, 9,35% paid by the employer and 9,35% paid by the employees.
+On the other hand, Germany has the same fixed pension contribution for all professions, which is 19,6% of the gross salary, 9,8% paid by the employer, and 9,8% paid by the employees.

-Read a full article about the benefits of working as a nurse in Germany.
+Read an entire article about the benefits of working as a nurse in Germany.

 Conclusion: The main similarities I have noticed while reading many reviews, experiences, and articles is that Germany and the UK have the same issues with the health workers:

-The Best Counties to Work as a Nurse
+The Best Countries to Work as a Nurse

-Germany and the UK had been so far two favorite places for foreign nurses, in fact, statistics say that of every 1,000 nurses in England 869 are British, 55 are from other EU countries, 44 are Asian, 21 are African and 11 from somewhere else.
+Germany and the UK have been so far two favorite places for foreign nurses, in fact, statistics say that of every 1,000 nurses in England, 869 are British, 55 are from other EU countries, 44 are Asian, 21 are African, and 11 are from somewhere else.

-The UK nursing industry dominated by Indians and Filipino.
+Indians and Filipino dominate the UK nursing industry.
 Meanwhile, in Germany, 134,000 nurses from abroad were working in German hospitals (2019).

-Germany and the UK are probably the easiest to get a job/visa places and true they are very foreigners friendly.
-Yet there are better places for nurses on this planet.
+Germany and the UK are probably the easiest to get a job/visa, and they are very friendly to foreigners.
+Yet, there are better places for nurses on this planet.
 Read below the list of the top 5 countries to work as a nurse.

 1. United States